The Ultimate Packing List for an Extended Trip in New Zealand

 Choosing a good backpack

 Making the ultimate packing list for an extended trip in New Zealand means picking the right luggage to pack your stuff in!
 Your backpack or suitcase will be your companion for your entire trip, so you need to be comfortable with carrying it around the country.
-While most backpackers choose backpacks because they are more versatile for transporting to more locations, others find it easier to use a wheel suitcase if they are planning on using convenient transport methods to get between the main towns and cities.
+While most backpackers choose backpacks because they are more versatile for transporting to more locations, others find it easier to use a wheeled suitcase if they are planning on using convenient transport methods, like a car, to get between the main towns and cities.
 For more pros and cons to these choices of luggage, check out Backpack Vs Suitcase: Which Should You Take to New Zealand.

 When choosing a backpack, make sure it is the correct size for you.
 There’s nothing worse than carrying a heavy backpack that doesn’t sit correctly on your back.
 See our tips in How to Choose a Good Backpack.